 As for White - Tail Spiders Lampona cylindrata and Lampona murina, (they are a hunting spider) This article from the Australian Geographic talks about facts on white - tailed spiders.
 As has been widely thought, they in cannot cause “necrotic arachnidism” - the condition of flesh eaten or "rotten" by spider activity.
 According to this article, a white - tailed spider bite reportedly feels like a bee sting, with 27% out of 130 people in the study reporting severe pain, they also prefer to eat other spiders, like redbacks.
 Read more about the Australian White - Tailed Spider.

-Redback spiders (Latrodectus hasseltii) prefer drier areas, and are extremely venomous, second only to the funnel-web.
+Redback spiders (Latrodectus hasseltii) prefer drier areas, and it's common knowledge for most adults to know they are extremely venomous, second only to the funnel-web.
 In regional Australia, where it tends to be a little drier than coastal areas - caution should always be taken when gardening, or when working in an area that's been left undisturbed for some time.
 Like most pests, redback spiders prefer darker areas, their webs are easily distinguished by there uneven, criss cross type structure and their egg sacks look much like cream coloured peas.

 Of the two spiders that are the most hazardous to humans - one being the redback - the other being the funnelweb - we usually come across the redback spider in the South Burnett, Toowoomba or Somerset regions on most spider encounters.
 Contact The Pest Investigators for a redback spider treatment that is thorough.
 We'll get into any weep holes, underneath outdoor seating or children's play equipment wherever they are.